zzzheng/pytorch-yolo-v1/README.md

 ### Step 2: Download data
-`dataset.py` follows the same data format as that of the original author.

 Please follow instructions **Get The Pascal VOC Data** and **Generate Label for VOC** at https://pjreddie.com/darknet/yolo/.